An Efficient Algorithm for Path Recovery from Signature Tensors: Introduction

 \section{Introduction}

-An important inverse problem in rough analysis is the task of recovering a path from Chen's iterated-integrals signature.
-At third truncation level and \emph{dimension} $d\geq 2$, this problem can be formalized through the group orbit of a special $d\times d\times d$ \emph{core tensor} $C$.
+An important inverse problem in rough analysis is the task of recovering a path from Chen’s iterated-integrals signature.
+At third truncation level and \emph{dimension} $d\geq 2$, the signature inversion can be formalized through the group orbit of a special $d\times d\times d$ \emph{core tensor} $C$.
 For any invertible matrix $A\in\GL_d$, the \emph{matrix-tensor congruence action} on $C$ yields a tensor $G:=A*C$ with entries

 for $1\leq i,j,k\leq d$.
-In the context of rough analysis, the matrix $A$ encodes a piecewise linear path, and $G$ its third level signature.
-Throughout this work, the core tensor $C$ is fixed and represents the signature of the \emph{canonical axis path}.
+Hence, the tensor $G$ admits a (symmetric) Tucker decomposition; see \cite[Section 4]{kolda2009tensor}.
+In the context of rough analysis, the matrix $A$ encodes a piecewise linear path with $d$ segments, and $G$ its third level signature.
+Throughout this work, the core tensor $C$ is fixed and represents the signature of the \emph{canonical axis path} in $\R^d$.
 We consider $G$ as an element in the group orbit ${\GL_d}*C$ under the action \eqref{eq:learningTask}.
-The \emph{learning task} is to find $A\in\GL_d$ such that $G=A*C$, thereby recovering the path from its signature.
+The \emph{recovery task} is to find $A\in\GL_d$ such that $G=A*C$, thereby recovering the path from its signature.
 In \cite[Theorem 6.2]{bib:PSS2019} it is shown that this problem has a unique (real) solution.
-Our main result is an efficient algorithm that provably solves the learning task. \begin{theorem} For every $G\in {\GL_d}*C$, \Cref{alg:linear_learning} computes $A\in\GL_d$ such that $G=A*C$.
+Our main result is an efficient algorithm (\Cref{alg:linear_learning}) that provably solves the recovery task. \begin{theorem} For every $G\in {\GL_d}*C$, \Cref{alg:linear_learning} computes $A\in\GL_d$ such that $G=A*C$.
 In expectation, it requires $\mathcal{O}(d^4)$ elementary operations. \end{theorem}

 Our main strategy is to compute Gau{\ss} transformations until we reach the core tensor, which acts as our tensor analogous to congruence normal forms of matrices.
 By inverting all of our transformations, we recover the original path.
-We implement our methods in \texttt{OSCAR} \cite{OSCAR,OSCAR-book}, based on exact arithmetic, and report on wall clock times; see \Cref{table:maintableTimings}.
+We implement our methods in \texttt{OSCAR} \cite{OSCAR-book}, based on exact arithmetic, and report on wall clock times; see \Cref{table:maintableTimings}.

-In particular, we outperform previous computations (\cite[Table 1]{bib:PSS2019} or \cite[Section~6]{bib:AFS2019}) based on Gr\"obner bases \cite{buchberger1965algorithmus}, where $G=A*C$ is considered as a non-linear system of $d^3$ inhomogeneous polynomials in $d^2$ variables, and Gr\"obner bases suffer from a curse of dimensionality, e.g., \cite{dube1990structure}.
+In particular, we outperform previous computations \cite[Table 1]{bib:PSS2019} or \cite[Section~6]{bib:AFS2019} based on Gr\"obner bases \cite{buchberger1965algorithmus}, where $G=A*C$ is considered as a non-linear system of $d^3$ inhomogeneous polynomials in $d^2$ variables, and Gr\"obner bases suffer from a curse of dimensionality, e.g., \cite{dube1990structure}.